 Branched-chain amino acids, or BCAA’s, have become popular enough in weight rooms or on supplemental shelves to rival other top supps like whey.
 From the elite combined comp climber to the mom or dad looking to lose some weight, BCAAs promise a boost in strength and lean muscle mass, even while dieting.

-BCAA’s are consumed to increase muscle growth and decrease muscle fatigue and soreness.
-Producers mix them with caffeine and electrolytes to make them pre-workout powders or they leave them “raw” for clean eaters.
+BCAA producers often mix them with caffeine and electrolytes to make pre-workout powders or they leave the BCAAs “raw” for clean eaters.
 BCAA’s are most often consumed first thing in the morning for those early gym go-getters.
 Oftentimes, people that do intermittent fasting (an adjusted eating schedule with a “fasting” time and “re-feed” window) will take BCAA’s while in the fasted state and while training.

 Here’s an overview of muscle protein synthesis: 20 amino acids comprise muscle protein.
 The body cannot produce nine of the 20 in physiologically significant amounts, thus those nine are known as essential amino acids (EAAs).
 All of the EAAs, along with the11 non-essential amino acids, are required in adequate amounts to build muscle.